apacheignite/documentation/machine-learning-grid/machine-learning.md

 1. Download the latest Apache Ignite source release.
 2. Clean local Maven repo (this is to ensure that older Maven builds don’t impact my check).
 3. Make sure you're using Java 8 or later.
-4. Build Apache Ignite Data Fabric from the project's root directory:
+4. Build and install Apache Ignite Data Fabric from the project's root directory:
 [block:code]
 {
   "codes": [